 The money your children get does not lower the amount you get.
 It just raises the overall total of what your family receives from your account.

-Your ex-spouse can qualify for benefits on your account if they:
+Ex-spouses of the deceased person can qualify for benefits on your account if they:

 - Were married to you at least 10 years;

 - Are 62 years old or more; and

 - Are not entitled to their own retirement benefits which are greater than yours.

 If they get their own Social Security benefits but yours are higher, SSA will pay them their regular amount and add an additional amount from your account to equal the bigger number.

 The money your former spouse gets does not lower the amount you get.

 When anyone has money from their paycheck taken out for Social Security taxes, they are also contributing to survivors insurance.
 When they die, their family members may become eligible to collect Survivors Benefits.

 The government uses something called “quarters of coverage” (QCs) — also called “Social Security credits” — to figure out if you have paid enough Social Security taxes for your family to qualify for Survivors Benefits.
 You earn credits based on how much money you earn while you are working.
 The amount of money you must earn to equal one credit changes each year.
 You can only earn up to 4 credits in a year, no matter how much income you earn.